Team43CardGame/Game/docs/reports/transition-report.md

 	What two other sections the customer would like to be included in the ReadMe?
 	◦	The customer did not explicitly ask for two new sections to be included.
 When asked by Egor, he stated, "I don't think that...
 As I said, README file could be very different.
 You already have README file, I think.
 Right now.
 You have instructions, you have everything.
 Installation?
 I'm not sure.
 Do you really need to add something?
 Fix something?
 Yes.
 Add something?
 Not sure.
 Probably not."
 	◦	However, during the discussion about "game rules," Egor asked if a link for game rules should be added.
 The customer suggested adding a button within the game itself for rules, not in the README.

+# Meeting Transcript
+ MVP Core Features:

+Basic List Input: Users can input a simple list of items (e.g., names, numbers, words) via a text area or by uploading a basic text file.

+Weighted Selection: Users can assign a numerical weight to each item in the list.
+The system will then perform a random selection where items with higher weights have a proportionally higher chance of being picked.

+Basic Exclusion Criteria: Users can define simple rules to exclude specific items from the current random selection pool (e.g., "do not pick 'John'," or "exclude all items containing 'old'").
+This addresses a basic form of "custom rules and criteria."

+Single Random Pick: The system will output a single randomly selected item based on the current list, weights, and exclusion criteria.

+Clear Output: The selected item is clearly displayed to the user.